markusdkruger/devops-assignment/README.md

 ### Kubernetes Deployment Manifests

-This section will provide steps to deploy application to Kubernetes cluster.
+This section will provide steps to deploy the application to Kubernetes cluster.
-It is assumed that kubeconfig is already in place for CLI to interact with Kubernetes API, and context is set to appropriate cluster and namespace
+It is assumed that kubeconfig is already in place for CLI to interact with Kubernetes API, and context is set to the appropriate cluster and namespace where application must be deployed to

 For all steps listed, command line should be opened at **$REPO_LOCATION/deployment**